,

 Are your leaders demonstrating the right behaviours?

+For example, if the manager were to say that they really valued holding regular one-to-ones with employees but then constantly cancelled them due to other pressing priorities, then this creates a climate of mistrust.
+It is really important to have that trust if we want to see high performance amongst our employees.
+Otherwise, you can go through the motions of various other performance evaluations and management activities which will be ineffective.
 Feedback was identified in our previous blog as an evidence-based high-performance activity that is under the control of the manager.
 However, if the individual receiving the feedback does not believe the manager or feedback giver has their best intentions at heart then it will be counterproductive because no trust exists.
 It is likely that they will shrug off the comments and continue their business as usual (Mone and London, 2009).

 Think about whether your leaders model the behaviours that you are expecting from your performance management process or whether they last to set objectives, give feedback, or generally model good behaviour.
 Every time someone senior acts in a way counter to your organisational messaging, it breaks trust.
 Consider how you can call them out or at least hold a mirror up to their behaviour.
 Perhaps starting with 360 or peer-to-peer feedback.
 A climate of trust is all about culture.
 It is nebulous and affected by a great many things but largely the behaviours of managers and leaders.
-If you are trying to embed good performance management practice then the whole organisation must be aligned to build trust.
+If you are trying to embed performance management best practices then the whole organisation must be aligned to build trust.
 It is important to consider this from the start.

 3. Reward Performance

+We mentioned rewarding performance earlier on in this blog and often we consider monetary reward first of all.
+Certainly, in relation to performance-related pay, this is most commonly a salary or bonus.
+However, is that the only or even the most effective way to reward others?
 It is our belief that when organisations look to reward employees, it does not have to involve money.
 It could involve days of holiday, sending staff on a development programme or being on an employee panel to take part in shaping the new company culture.
 There are so many ways in which you can reward people.
 It is about getting creative and thinking outside the box as to what these rewards could be and aligning them with the interests or motivations of the person in question.
 People are motivated by different things and often this is not money.
 Understanding what does motivate them is key, as is using a trusted system that is fair in determining who should receive a reward for their performance.

 4. Trained Managers

 In the UK, we often hear that managers lack training and little time is invested in fitting them into a managerial role.
-This can be due to staff receiving promotions into a managerial role with little to no training.
+This can be due to staff receiving promotions into a managerial role with little to no training nor ongoing feedback or measurement of their team performance.
 This can have a detrimental effect on the teams they are managing, especially if they aren’t a ‘people person’.
 Part of the issue here is that many organisations do not place importance on people management.
 One of our clients suggests that if you’re a people manager with more than 3 or 4 people reporting into you, then you should set a minimum of 20 percent of your time to spend on people management activities.

 They trained managers in these activities and also helped them to understand why they were important – to deliver engagement, retain and develop staff.
 So managers bought into this and it made it harder for them to avoid if they didn’t have the people gene as they also came up with an overall manager charter that listed 10 behaviours that were expected.
-For example, being specific about managers holding a monthly one-to-one with each member of their team rather than just asking them to conduct regular feedback.
+For example, being specific about managers holding a monthly one-to-one with each member of their team as an ongoing process rather than just asking them to conduct regular feedback.

 Summary

-In this blog, we have highlighted that evidence-based performance management can be influenced in a variety of ways – by the individual, by HR, and by the organisation.
+In this blog, we have highlighted that evidence-based performance management can be adaptive performance can be influenced in a variety of ways – by the individual, by HR, and by the organisation.
 It may not be achievable to be perfect all of these performance management practices but tweaks in certain places can only help your organisation and people perform better.
 For more information on this topic, use the buttons below.

 Request a quote today